 April 13, 2020

-Under OSHA’s general recordkeeping requirements, COVID-19 is a recordable illness and employers are responsible for recording cases of COVID-19, if the case:
+Under OSHA’s general recordkeeping requirements, COVID-19 is a recordable illness.

-Work related is defined by the regulations as follows: “if an event or exposure in the work environment either caused or contributed to the resulting condition or significantly aggravated a pre-existing injury or illness.
-Work-relatedness is presumed for injuries and illnesses resulting from events or exposures occurring in the work environment,” unless one of the listed exceptions specifically applies.
+“If an event or exposure in the work environment either caused or contributed to the resulting condition or significantly aggravated a pre-existing injury or illness.
+Work-relatedness presumed for injuries and illnesses resulting from events or exposures occurring in the work environment.
+Unless one of the listed exceptions specifically applies.”

-OSHA’s articulated purpose for this revision is that it “will provide certainty to the regulated community and help employers focus their response efforts on implementing good hygiene practices in their workplaces and otherwise mitigating COVID-19’s effects.”
+OSHA’s articulated purpose for this revision is that it provides certainty to the regulated community.
+It helps employers focus their response efforts on implementing good hygiene practices in their workplaces and otherwise mitigating COVID-19’s effects.

-This information is accurate as of April 13, 2020, and is subject to change based on any new legislation.
+This information is accurate as of April 13, 2020.
+It is subject to change based on any new legislation.